 A performance bond is a guarantee for the satisfactory completion of a project.
 It will require having a collateral property or investment to back up the requirements of the surety agency.
 A performance bond is usually issued by a bank or an insurance company, both of which act as a “surety.”

 How They Work

+The government and private sector require performance bonds and payment bonds for projects to protect the taxpayer’s investment.
 Common performance and payments bonds for government projects consist of building bridges and roads, although it can comprehend much more than only those two categories.
-If the contractor does not complete the project specified in the contract the surety bonding company will either pay for the completion of the project or hire a contracting firm to complete the project.
+If the contractor does not complete the project specified in the contract, the surety bonding company will either pay for the completion of the project or hire a contracting firm to complete the project.

 - At least two years of CPA-prepared financial statements.

 - A copy of the contract that is being awarded.

 - Application of the surety.

 - If you own real estate, it will help you and will accelerate the process.

 All contractors must likely provide performance bonds to meet contractual requirements.
 When you are bidding the work, sometimes it is difficult to provide a specific cost that will cover the performance bond unless you have an extensive record that can be used to justify the cost included.
 However, as a rule of thumb, a contractor can expect the cost of a performance bond to be about 1% of the contract value or more, but ultimately it will be dependent on the creditworthiness of the builder.

 Normally, and because of the scope of the project and insurance requirements, the performance bond is combined with the payment bond under one single coverage.